IainStevenson/docker.multi.service.reverse.proxy/readme.md

 # Purpose

-Document the research of technical tasks necessary to develop an orchestrated set of docker hosted micro services providing and front end NGINX service, that acts as a reverse proxy over TLS to multiple inter-connected back end services.
+To document the research needed to produce;

+* Docker orcestration of a set of microservices
+* A common domain URL scheme with different services sserving different url paths
+* A Secure API service an /api url path
+* A common security domain allowing social identities and role based access

-The key elements of the configuration is documented in the [issues document](file://issues.md) which lists the isues encountered and how to resolve them.
+The key elements of the configuration is documented in the [issues document](file://issues.md) which lists the isues encountered during development and how they were resolved.

 # Dependencies